hbar/python-BeamDynamicsTools/README.md

 Beam class
 ----
-tools for calculating the evolution of the beam envelope sigma matrix along the trajectory
+The beam class stores all of the parameters used to describe an ion beam.
+The the Trace() method is used to calculate the evolution of the beam envelope sigma matrix along the trajectory.

 `Beam(Trajectory,Sigma0)`

 ### Inputs:

-- Trajectory = input trajectory (Trajectory class)
+- `Trajectory` = input trajectory (Trajectory class)
-- Sigma0 = initial 6x6 sigma matrix defining beam envelope
+- `Sigma0` = Initial 6x6 sigma matrix defining beam envelope

+###Class Variables:

+- The Beam class contains all of the the variables stored in the input Trajectory.
+- `self.Sigma0` Initial 6x6 sigma matrix defining beam envelope
+-

 ### Methods:

-- 'self.Trace()' Calcuates evolution of sigma matrix Sigma0 along the trajectory -
+- `'self.Trace()'` Calculates evolution of sigma matrix Sigma0 along the trajectory.
+The the local values for velocity, magnetic field are used to transform the sigma matrix based on a linear model.

+- `'self.ReverseTrace(SigmaFinal)'` Calculates reverse evolution of sigma matrix SigmaFinal along the trajectory.
+The the local values for velocity, magnetic field are used to transform the sigma matrix based on a linear model.
+This is used to predict the acceptance envelope that will result in SigmaFinal.

-target class
+Target class
 -----------

-Records geometry of the beam as it intersects with the wall and calculates detection geometry.
+`Target(NORM,TAN,INC,BFieldTF,BFieldVF,RT,Rdet)` Records geometry of the beam as it intersects with the wall and calculates detection geometry.

-`target(NORM,TAN,INC,BFieldTF,BFieldVF,RT,Rdet=[1.3075, -0.2457, -0.05900])`
-- NORM, TAN, INC = normal, tangent, and incident beam vector on target (from trajectory calculation).
+- `NORM, TAN, INC` = normal, tangent, and incident beam vector on target (from trajectory calculation).
-- BFieldTF = Toroidal Magnetic Field, (unit:Tesla), (bfieldTF class)
+- `BFieldTF` = Toroidal Magnetic Field, (unit:Tesla), (BfieldTF class)
-- BFieldVF = Vertical Magnetic Field, (unit:Tesla), (bfieldVF class)
+- `BFieldVF` = Vertical Magnetic Field, (unit:Tesla), (BfieldVF class)
+- `RT` = Position vector of target
+- `Rdet` = Position vector of detector

-bfieldTF class
+BfieldTF class
 --------

-Generates a set of toroidal field coils
+`BfieldTF(B0, R0, Phi0, Ncoils, Rmin, Rmax)` Generates a set of toroidal field coils using a 2D current filament model.

-`bfieldTF(B0=1.0, R0=0.66, Phi0=2*pi/40, Ncoils=20, Rmin=0.1947965, Rmax=1.195229)`
-- B0 = toroidal field on axis at R0, (unit:Tesla)
+- `B0` = toroidal field on axis at R0, (unit:Tesla)
-- R0 = major radius of torus
+- `R0` = major radius of torus
-- Phi0 = Toroidal offset of first TF coil leg
+- `Phi0` = Toroidal offset of first TF coil leg
-- Ncoils = Number of TF Coils
+- `Ncoils` = Number of TF Coils
-- Rmin = Radial position of inner TF coil legs
+- `Rmin` = Radial position of inner TF coil legs
-- Rmax = Radial position of outer TF coil legs
+- `Rmax` = Radial position of outer TF coil legs
-- self.local([x,y,z]) returns local B-field vector
+- Method: `self.local([x,y,z])` returns local B-field vector

-bfieldVF class
+BfieldVF class
 --------------

-Generates a set of horizontal current loops used to calculate a vertical field.
+`BfieldVF(B0, RCoil])` Generates a set of horizontal current loops used to calculate a vertical field based on the elliptic integral solution for a current loop.

-`bfieldVF(B0=1.0, RCoil=[array([1.504188,0.440817]),array([1.504188,-0.440817])])`
-- B0 = toroidal field on axis at R0, (unit:Tesla)
+- `B0` = toroidal field on axis at R0, (unit:Tesla)
-- RCoil = list of horizontal current loops centered at [0,0] defined by [R,Z]
+- `RCoil` = list of horizontal current loops centered at [0,0] defined by [R,Z]
-- self.local([x,y,z]) returns local B-field vector
+- Method: `self.local([x,y,z])` returns local B-field vector.

-boundary class
+Boundary class
 -------------

-Defines a toroidally symmetric boundary from a set of R and Z points.
+`Boundary(Rb,Zb,cw)` Defines a toroidally symmetric boundary from a set of R and Z points.
 This is used to detect the intersection of the beam with the wall.

-`boundary(Rb,Zb,cw=-1)`
+###Inputs:

-- Rb,Zb = lists of radial and vertical positions used to define a toroidally symmetric boundary
+- `Rb,Zb` = List of radial and vertical coordinates representing the vertices of a polygon used to define a toroidally symmetric boundary.
-- cw = determines if Rb,Zb points are connected clockwise or counter clockwise.
-Determines if boundary is convex or concave
+- `cw` = Determines if Rb,Zb points are connected clockwise or counter clockwise.
+This is important to ensure that the unit normal vectors point in. clockwise: cw=1, counter clockwise: cw=-1.

+###Class Variables:
+`self.Cvec` = List of vertex position vectors (corners) `self.Cmatrix` = Nx3 matrix of vertex position vectors
+`self.Mvec` = List of midpoint position vectors `self.Mmatrix` = Nx3 matrix of midpoint position vectors
+`self.Tvec` = List of tangent vectors
+`self.Tmatrix` = Nx3 matrix of tangent vectors
+`self.Nvec` = List of Normal vectors
+`self.Nmatrix` = Nx3 matrix of normal vectors
+`self.Nv` = number of vertices

+###Class Methods:

+- `InBoundary(r)` If position r=[x,y,z] is in the boundary, returns `True`.
+- `Xboundary(r0,r1)` If boundary is crossed between r0 and r1, return `True,NORM,TAN,INC,RT` (inputs for Target class)
+- `Plot2D()` Draw 2D projection of boundary with normal vectors.
+- `Border(Type)` Draw 2D proejection of boundary
+	- for revolved boundary surfaces,`Type` = `'poloidal'` or `'top'`

+- `Figure3D()` Generates 3D figure axes
+- `Plot3D(ax,Nt,Color,PhiMin,PhiMax)` Generates 3D plot of trajectory
+	- `ax` = Figure3D()
+	- `Nt` = Draw Nt poloidal contours
+	- `Color` Boundary color e.g. =`'b'`
+	- `PhiMin, PhiMax` = Angular limits of revolved surface plot

 Code Tests
 ==========